peschina/habit-tracker/README.md

 # Habit Tracker

 Next features:
--log in
+- log in
--keep track of records
+- keep track of records
--undo button
+- undo button
--possibility to delete a specific record
+- possibility to delete a specific record
--possibility to delete an habit
+- possibility to delete an habit
--habit card
+- habit card

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).